Table of Contents

 EDGI, “Enviro Fed Web Tracker: Changes to Federal Environmental Information Under the Trump Administration,” URL: https://envirodatagov.org/enviro-fed-web-tracker/, Accessed on [Date].

-EDGI website monitoring team members spent countless hours combing through changes to federal websites to document and categorize the changes presented in this database.
+EDGI website governance team members spend hours combing through changes to federal websites to document and categorize the changes presented in this dataset.
 Their efforts are deeply appreciated, and their names are listed here.
-Additionally, team members Alejandro Paz and Steven Gentry carried the bulk of the work to transform our internal documents to this public dataset, reviewing all changes and standardizing categorizations.
+Additionally, team members Alejandro Paz and Steven Gentry carried the bulk of the work to transform our internal documents from the first Trump administration to this public dataset, reviewing all changes and standardizing categorizations.
 Special thanks goes out to founding team members Rebecca Lave, Maya Anjur-Dietrich, Andrew Bergman, Toly Rinberg, and Gretchen Gehrke for designing the website monitoring program and Rob Brackett for developing the software to do it.

-Thank you to former team members and other contributors: Cole Adler, Dan Allan, Maya Anjur-Dietrich, Vangelis Banos, Chaitanya Bapat, Andrew Bergman, Madelaine Britt, Ed Byrne, Jesse Card, Ray Cha, Janak Chadha, Alize Clough, Morgan Currie, Justin Derry, Jesse DiValli, Jon Gobeil, Steve Hansen, Mike Hucka, Pamela Jao, Sara Johns, Abby Klionsky, Katherine Kulik, Rebecca Lave, Kevin Nguyen, Kendra Ouellette, Lindsay Poirier, Toly Rinberg, Sara Rubinow, Justin Schell, Lauren Scott, Jason Sherman, Miranda Sinnott-Armstrong, Andrew Smith, Chris Tirrell, Fotis Tsalampounis, Lizz Ultee, Julia Upfal, Tyler Wedrosky, Liz Williams, Adam Wizon, Jacob Wylie, Sara Wylie, Sarah Yu.
+Thank you to former team members and other contributors: Cole Adler, Dan Allan, Maya Anjur-Dietrich, Vangelis Banos, Chaitanya Bapat, Marcy Beck, Andrew Bergman, Madelaine Britt, Ed Byrne, Jesse Card, Ray Cha, Janak Chadha, Alize Clough, Morgan Currie, Justin Derry, Jesse DiValli, Steven Gentry, Jon Gobeil, Steve Hansen, Mike Hucka, Pamela Jao, Sara Johns, Abby Klionsky, Katherine Kulik, Rebecca Lave, Aaron Lemelin, Kevin Nguyen, Kendra Ouellette, Lindsay Poirier, Toly Rinberg, Sara Rubinow, Justin Schell, Lauren Scott, Jason Sherman, Miranda Sinnott-Armstrong, Andrew Smith, Chris Tirrell, Fotis Tsalampounis, Lizz Ultee, Julia Upfal, Tyler Wedrosky, Liz Williams, Amy Wilson, Adam Wizon, Jacob Wylie, Sara Wylie, Sarah Yu.

 For more information on the tracker and EDGI’s website monitoring work, please contact us at gretchen.gehrke@envirodatagov.org.